jrommann/knave/README.md

 - **Added new Spell item type**
 - Updated spell compendium to use new item type spell
 - Used / Unusable spells are red in players inventory
+- Added Reaction macro whispered to current user
+- Added color to initiative and reaction roll tables

 **Current 1.2.0**
 - Improved Clothing Compendium